 The safety of our students and employees remain paramount.
-Our campus will be open and ready to welcome students in the fall, while adapting as necessary to safely serve them and provide them with an extraordinary education.
+Our campus will be open and ready to welcome students, while adapting as necessary to safely serve them and provide them with an extraordinary education.

 Please help us reduce the risk of COVID-19 transmission by completing a daily screening tool.
 The screening tool is part of a system-wide initiative by the Minnesota State System office.